 acceptable contact methods;

-results of failure to maintain contact (including possible case closure); and
+consequences of failure to maintain contact (including possible case closure); and

-the participant’s right to appeal actions resulting from lack of engagement.
+the participant’s right to appeal actions resulting from the lack of engagement.

 Contact with Participants

-NLF: Programs and activities have different contact requirements; therefore, Boards must ensure that Workforce Solutions Office staff aware of and understands the differences among programs.
+NLF: Because programs and activities operate under different contact requirements, Boards must ensure that Workforce Solutions Office staff members are aware of and understand the differences between the programs.

-NLF: For services that are open longer than one day, Boards must ensure that Workforce Solutions Office staff actively works with participants throughout the entire period of service.
+NLF: For services that are open longer than one day, Boards must ensure that Workforce Solutions Office staff members are actively working with participants throughout the entire period of service.

-NLF: Boards must ensure that Workforce Solutions Office staff is in direct, two-way contact with participants at least monthly.
+NLF: Boards must ensure that Workforce Solutions Office staff is in direct, two-way contact with each participant on at least a monthly basis.
 For this purpose, the following applies:

-Monthly means during each calendar month, with no more than approximately 30 days between contacts.
+Monthly means during each calendar month, with no more than approximately 30 days between contact.

-Direct, two-way contact requires communication between the parties involved, for example, in-person, videoconferencing, email, text, phone call, or fax.
-This may require a participant to provide documentation or other evidence of participation beyond verbal acknowledgment.
+Direct, two-way contact requires communication between the parties involved through methods such as in-person, videoconferencing, email, text, or phone call This may require a participant to provide documentation or other evidence of participation beyond verbal acknowledgment.

-Automated responses, such as an outgoing voice mail message or out-of-office notifications, do not qualify.
+Automated responses, such as an outgoing voice mail message or an out-of-office notification, do not qualify.

-NLF: Boards must ensure that staff members do not enter services without direct participant contact and confirmation of activity in accordance with local policies.
+NLF: Boards must ensure that Workforce Solutions Office staff members do not enter services without direct contact with a participant and confirmation of activity, in accordance with local policies.

-NLF: Boards must ensure that staff members make appropriate attempts to outreach a participant in order to make contact.
-Except for SNAP E&T and TANF programs, if staff memberunable to make direct contact, no fewer than two additional attempts to contact a participant in a given month are required.
+NLF: Boards must ensure that Workforce Solutions Office staff members make appropriate attempts to outreach a participant in order to make contact, according to the following guidelines:,

+TAA, WIOA: If a Workforce Solutions Office staff member is unable to make direct contact with a participant, at least two additional attempts to contact a participant within a given month are required.

+SNAP E&T: Workforce Solutions Office staff are not required to make a second outreach attempt or give final notice to mandatory work registrants who do not respond to an initial outreach attempt.

+Choices: While Workforce Solutions Office staff are not required to make a certain number of outreach attempts, they are required to make timely and reasonable attempts to outreach participants.

+Noncustodial Parent (NCP) Choices: Workforce Solutions Office staff are required to make:

+in-person contact, at least weekly, with a NCP until they enter employment; and

+monthly contact with a NCP for six months following employment.

-LF: Boards may implement local policy that requires more frequent contact than what is required by this WD Letter or by program guidelines.
+LF: Boards may implement local policies that require more frequent participant contact than what is required by this WD Letter or by program guidelines.

-Documentation in TWIST Counselor Notes
+Documentation in WorkInTexas.com Case Notes

-NLF: Boards must ensure that the combination of services and detailed narrative information entered into TWIST Counselor Notes reflect a comprehensive picture of Workforce Solutions Office staff interactions with participants.
+NLF: Boards must ensure that the combination of services and the detailed narrative information that is entered into WorkInTexas.com Case Notes reflects a comprehensive picture of Workforce Solutions Office staff interactions with participants.

 Documenting Services